·

 Food Delivery:

-• Small Amount: A 20-50 Thai Baht tip is generally considered a reasonable amount for food delivery.
-Still, this amount can vary depending on the total cost of your order and your level of satisfaction with the service.
+• Small Amount: 20-50 THB is generally reasonable, depending on your order total and satisfaction with the service.

-• Rounding Up: Alternatively, you can pay the bill to the nearest convenient amount as a courtesy.
-For example, if your bill is 280 Thai Baht, you can give 300 Thai Baht and let the delivery person keep the change.
+• Rounding Up: Alternatively, round your bill to the nearest convenient amount.
+If your order is 280 THB, give 300 THB and let the delivery person keep the change.

 A pizza delivery man with a yellow backpack and in a red helmet rides a bicycle on a bicycle path with white markings on the main street of the city